EMILYs List Statement on Cindy Axne’s Victory in Iowa’s 3rd Congressional District

 EMILY's List Statement on Cindy Axne’s Victory in Iowa’s 3rd Congressional District

-WASHINGTON, D.C. – Today, EMILYs List, the nation’s largest resource for women in politics, congratulated Cindy Axne on being reelected to represent Iowa’s 3rd Congressional District in the U.S. House.
+WASHINGTON, D.C. – Today EMILYs List, the nation’s largest resource for women in politics, congratulated Cindy Axne on tonight’s primary election results in Iowa’s 3rd Congressional District.
 Stephanie Schriock, president of EMILYs List, released the following statement: